 When to apply

-Applications will open in August 2018.
+Applications for 2018-2019 will open on July 3, with the submission deadline being August 6.
 Notifications will be made in early September.

 How much is the grant award?